-Synthetic hydrocarbon fuels made using captured CO2 are worse for the climate than conventional oil products.
-They have no place in a net zero economy.
+Synthetic hydrocarbon fuels made using captured CO2 are likely to be worse for the climate than conventional oil products, because the renewable energy used for their manufacture would be better used reducing emissions.

 This post looks at synthetic hydrocarbon fuels made from combining hydrogen and CO2 – either fossil CO2 captured from an industrial process or CO2 captured directly from the air.
+(It excludes fuels made from biomass or other biogenic feedstock, which raise different issues.)
 These fuels (usually called e-fuels) are very similar to conventional oil products such as diesel, so they can be used in a very similar way.

-However in practice e-fuels offer no climate benefits over using conventional oil products.
-Indeed they are worse for the climate, because their manufacture requires vast amounts of renewable electricity that would be better used elsewhere.
+However in practice e-fuels offer few if any climate benefits over using conventional oil products.
+Indeed they are worse for the climate, because their manufacture requires vast amounts of renewable electricity that would be better used elsewhere to reduce emissions.

 Burning e-fuels has similar emissions to burning conventional oil products – by design they are very similar products.
 If e-fuels are made from fossil carbon captured from an industrial process they end up putting that fossil carbon into the atmosphere when they are burnt.
-The result is the same as permanently storing the captured carbon underground while burning conventional fossil fuels instead – in both cases fossil CO2 gets into the atmosphere.
 This is not compatible with a net-zero economy[i].

 In practice using e- fuels is even worse than this simple comparison implies.
 Their manufacture uses huge amounts of renewable electricity[ii].
 All this energy is used in just recreating a product already found in nature.
 The renewable electricity could be put to much better use reducing emissions elsewhere – renewable electricity will be scarce for the foreseeable future because of the huge scale-up needed to displace existing fossil fuel use.